gellmr/App472.Solution/README.md

 </connectionStrings>
 ```

+MultipleActiveResultSets=true is currently needed by some of the application code.
+I plan to remove this later when I fix a couple of queries.

+Connection strings are very sensitive, and need to be just right, for the App to connect to the database, otherwise it will fail with various errors, eg saying that its looking for `Local Database Runtime`

+Note - the production database is SQL Server Express (SQLEXPRESS).
+We are not using LocalDB.
+We are NOT attaching (or using) LocalDB in production.

+Note there are two databases `EFConnection` and `IDConnection` are created by the app, on startup.

+IDConnection has our Identity tables, and EFConnection has all the products and orders.

-To use `Windows Authentication` with your connection string, you would specify either
+When you use `Windows Authentication` with SQLEXPRESS... in your connection string you would specify either
-- Trusted_Connection=True or
+- `Trusted_Connection=True` or
-- Integrated Security=SSPI or
+- `Integrated Security=SSPI` or
-- Integrated Security=true
+- `Integrated Security=true`

 This will cause the connection to use windows authentication, and it will ignore any `User ID` and `Password` given in the connection string.

 When you use `SQL Server` authentication you must not specify (any) of these 3 settings in your connection string.
 Instead provide the `User ID` and `Password`.

 SQL Express is already configured to allow the windows user `Administrator` to connect using our windows username and password (its how we logged on to rdp)

-So we don't need to create or change any logins.
-We can leave the `App472` user that we created, in case we want to come back to it later.

 Now we need to configure IIS Manager, so it will tell the application pool to connect to our database using the `Administrator` windows user, as its identity when connecting to a database.